eidenworks/eidenworks.github.io/README.md

 All the configuration files used in the prototype are uploaded to the [configfiles](https://github.com/eidenworks/configfiles) repository.

 There is initial work being done to package all components.
-You may want to check [Eidenworks repo](https://raw.githubusercontent.com/eidenworks/rpm-repo/master/eidenworks.repo)
+You may want to check [Eidenworks COPR repo](https://copr.fedorainfracloud.org/coprs/mperezco/eidenworks/)